thma/prevaylerTest/README.md

 # prevaylerTest
-playing around with the baisc ideas of the legendary http://prevayler.org/ project.
+playing around with the basic ideas of the legendary http://prevayler.org/ project.

 Many moons ago I wrote a prevayler backend to the Apache OJB O/R mapping tool.